nunticha-ploy/PickYourMeal/README.md

+Project Title: Pick Your Meal

+Project Overview: This project was created based on the concept of "What should I eat today?" - a question I find myself asking frequently, and one my friends often pose to me as well.
+This web application is designed for people who enjoy cooking.
+Users can randomize menu recipes or search through the collection, with the ability to bookmark their favorite recipes to their personal account for easy access later.

 Phase 2:
 -  Define data structure (Entities and their relationship)
 -  Created JSON files with example data for all entities (menuItem is a dataset from kaggle)